SignPath/Website-old/src/documentation/4_build_integration.md

 ## Abstract

 This section describes how SignPath can be integrated into automated builds using continuous integration software.
-You can use the PowerShell module provided by SignPath, or directly call the Web API to submit signing requests.
+You can use the PowerShell module provided by SignPath, directly call the Web API to submit signing requests, or integrate SignPath as part of your AppVeyor build step.

 !!! info ![Information](info.png) Locating ID values
 All necessary IDs can be found on the signing policy details page, including a code snippet that calls the PowerShell module.